luke-hill/ruby-training/nim/README.md

 Make sure to Namespace everything under `Nim` as a top level module.
 You "should" not need a 2nd level namespace.

+**Everything that is a public method should be tested.
+100%.
+No exceptions!**

 #### Hints

 - The method `gets.chomp` will be your friend.
 This is a top level method so doesn't need namespacing.